Frequently Asked Questions

 Passport and VISA requirements

 You will need a current passport.
-(Double check the dates and that you are also not soon to expire.)
+(Double check the dates and that you are also not soon to expire.
+Like many countries, Nepal requires at least 6 months to be left on your passport when you arrive, even if you are only planning too stay a week or so.)

 The Nepali VISA is not included in our tour prices.
 As of April of 2021, Nepal was still requiring people visiting the country of Nepal to obtain a VISA before leaving their home countries.
 This is new since Covid became an issue, so please remind friends who may have gone to Nepal in the past of this NEW VISA RULE.